RHIT-CSSE/csse332/Homework/BareMetalOS/Scheduling/README.md

 # Turning It In

 Be sure to submit your complete project to your team repository in the the m5 folder.
-Be sure to include a README that explains 1) what you did, and 2) how to verify it.
+Be sure to include a README that explains 1) what you did, and 2) how to verify it (if maybe some features got done but not everything).
 Please include a comment at the top of each file with the name of each team member and your team number.
 In addition, be sure to submit all other deliverables that are highlighted on the project’s main page.

 # Rubric